christsven/H.E.A.T/README.md

 ***

-## Scenarios
+## Theatre

-A list of scenarios with their own storyline, scenarios templates, army lists and everything else needed for a modern wargame.
+A list of theatres with their own storyline, scenarios templates, army lists and everything else needed for a modern wargame.

 ### Estonian Civil War